Siggerud/roboCar/readme.md

 1x.

 ### Exiting the program
-1. When you're finished press Ctrl+C to exit the program safely
+1. When you're finished press Ctrl+C or double tap the specified controller exit button to exit the program in a controlled manner
 2. Power off your xBox controller

 ### Running tests